-AMC shall issue a notice to the public communicating the decision about IDCW including the record date, within one calendar day of the decision made by the trustees in their meeting.
+AMC shall issue a notice to the public communicating the decision about IDCW ncluding the record date, within one calendar day of the decision made by the rustees in their meeting.

 Record date shall be the date that will be considered for the purpose of determining the eligibility of investors whose name appear on the register of unitholders.
 Record date shall be two working days from the date of publication in at least one English newspaper or in a newspaper published in the language of the region where the Head Office of the mutual fund is situated, whichever is issued earlier.
-However, the aforesaid procedure shall und Mutua not be applicable for plan/ options having frequency of IDCW distribution from daily upto monthly.
-Allotment (Detailed procedure) All Applicants whose cheques towards purchase of Units have been realised wireceive a full and firm allotment of Units, provided that the applications are complete in all respects and are found to be in order.
+However, the aforesaid procedure shall not be applicable for plan/ options having frequency of IDCW distribution from daily upto monthly.

+Allotment (Detailed procedure)

+All Applicants whose cheques towards purchase of Units have been realised will receive a full and firm allotment of Units, provided that the applications are complete in all respects and are found to be in order.
 In case of Unitholder who have provided their e-mail address the Fund will provide the Account Statement only through e-mail message, subject to SEBI Regulations and unless otherwise required.
 Subject to the SEBI Regulations, the AMC / Trustee may reject any application received in case the application is found invalid/incomplete or for any other reason in their sole discretion.
 All allotments will be provisional, subject to realisation of payment instrument and subject to the AMC having been reasonably satisfied about receipt of clear funds.
-Any redemption or switch out transaction in the interim is liable to be rejected at the sole discretion of the AMC Allotment to NRIs/FPIs will be subject to RBI approval, if required.
+Any redemption or switch out transaction in the interim is liable to be rejected at the sole discretion of the AMC.

+Allotment to NRIs/FPIs will be subject to RBI approval, if required.
 It is mandatory for NRIs to attach a copy of the payment cheque / FIRC / Debit Certificate to ascertain the repatriation status of the amount invested.
 NRI Applicants should also clearly tick on account type as NRE or NRO or FCNR to determine the repatriation status of the investment amount.
 The AMC and the Registrar may ascertain the repatriation status purely based on the details provided in the application form under Investment and Payment details and will not be liable for any incorrect information provided by the applicants.
 Applicants will have to coordinate with their authorized dealers and banks to repatriate the investment amount as and when needed.
 All applications and/or refunds that are rejected for any reason whatsoever will be returned by normal post within 15 days to the address as mentioned by the applicant.
-The Mutual Fund reserves the right to recover from an investor any loss caused to the Schemes on account of dishonour of cheques issued by him/her/it for Refund purchase of Units.
+The Mutual Fund reserves the right to recover from an investor any loss caused to the Schemes on account of dishonour of cheques issued by him/her/it for purchase of Units.

+Refund

 Not applicable for ongoing schemes.

-Who can invest This is an indicative list and investors shall consult their financial advisor to ascertain constitutions): whether the scheme is suitable to their risk on an Anyone or Survivor basis; profile.
-3. Minors through parent / legal guardian; Partnership Firms & Limited Liability Partnerships (LLPs); Companies, Bodies Corporate, Public Sector Undertakings, Association of Persons or bodies of individuals and societies registered under the Societies Registration Act, 1860; 6.
-Banks & Financial Institutions; 7.
-Mutual Funds / Alternative Investment Funds registered with SEBI; Religious and Charitable Trusts, Wakfs or endowments of private trust (subject to receipt of necessary approvals as required) and Private trust authorised to invest in mutual fund schemes under their trust deeds; Non-Resident Indians (NRIs) / Persons of Indian origin (PIOs) / Oversea Citizen of India(OCIs) residing abroad on repatriation basis or on non repatriation basis; 10.
-Foreign Portfolio Investors (FPIs) registered with SEBI11.
-Army, Air Force, Navy and other para-military units and bodies created by such institutions;
+Who can invest

+and consult their financial constitutions): to ascertain 1. advisor whether the scheme is suitable to their risk 2. profile.

+The following persons are eligible and may apply for subscription to the Units This is an indicative list of the Scheme (subject, wherever relevant, to purchase of units of mutual investors shall funds being permitted under relevant statutory regulations and their respective

+- Resident adult individuals either singly or jointly (not exceeding three) or on an Anyone or Survivor basis; - Karta of Hindu Undivided Family (HUF); - 3.
+Minors through parent / legal guardian; - Partnership Firms & Limited Liability Partnerships (LLPs);